turingschool/lesson_plans/ruby_03-professional_rails_applications/understanding_the_asset_pipeline.markdown

 If you use an `index.js` or `index.css`, then you can require the whole gem without specifying a file.

 Why would you want to use an `index.js`?
 Well, let's say you broke your gem assets into multiple files—probably a good idea.
 Using an `index.js`, allows you to be explicit about the order that these files should be included in.

+### Post-Processing

+In production, Rails will minify your assets to help you conserve bandwidth.
+Rails has some sensible defaults that you're welcome to override if you'd like.

+* Stylesheets are compressed with the YUI Compressor.
+You can also use the standard SASS compressor by by setting `config.assets.css_compressor = :sass`.
+* JavaScript is compressed using Uglifier, but you can set `config.assets.js_compressor` to `:closure-compiler`, `:uglifier` or `:yui-compressor`.